 contributed by Sarah of A Social Nomad

 As the capital of Bulgaria Sofia is a great surprise to most visitors.
 A compact central city with representation from all faiths, incredible ancient foundations with evident Roman ruins alongside Byzantine and communist architecture.
 There’s a great transport system here, Vitosha, the local mountain can be hiked while being based in the city and there’s a great cosmopolitan food and drink scene.
-The city is very affordable and easily reached from other European cities.
-There are religious buildings from many faiths sitting alongside each other, fantastic festivals throughout the summer and gorgeous galleries displaying the best art and sculpture.

 Much of the central city has pedestrianised areas and a great subway which makes it really easy to negotiate your way around.
 And it’s a great walking city – from viewing the magnificent old Central Mineral Baths to the communist era buildings of the Largo area to the stunning Alexander Nevsky Cathedral you could spend your entire visit viewing everything from the outside and not spend a penny.